 STEP 5: Certification Decision

-Once the site report is received, Food Alliance will make the certification decision and inform you of that decision by mail.
-You will receive both a letter specifying the status of your application and a copy of the site report.
+Once the inspection report is received, it will be reviewed and the certification decision will be made.
+You will receive a letter specifying the decision and a copy of the site report.

 to Food Alliance.
 A request must be made in writing within 30 days of

 receiving the official site report, detailing the perceived

 inaccuracies of the site inspection.
 Applicants should also state

 whether or not they would like to be inspected by a different site

 inspector.
 Re-inspections of this nature will be provided to you at no

 cost.
 No further appeals will be accepted.
 However, you may reapply